 So I started out as a multimedia design major in college before transferring to anthropology and I only really learned about anthropology while researching for my personal blog at the time, projectdesignportfolio.com.
 I created that blog to dive deeper into design theory, research, and practice then I really felt I was getting at design school.
-That blog led up to my realization that what I really wanted to do was practice-based design research that eventually resulted in my decision to change my major to anthropology in order to gain a solid research background from the start.
+That led up to my realization that what I really wanted to do was practice-based design research and eventually resulted in my decision to change my major to anthropology in order to gain a solid research background from the start.

 Even so, I maintained my interest in design and continued to take as many design classes and job opportunities as I could throughout my studies as an anthropology major.
 So I guess it’s no small wonder how I came about to build the new NAPA website!